Skip to content

 What to do in Boulogne-sur-Mer

-Boulogne-sur-Mer is a city rich in history and culture.
-Visitors can immerse themselves in the medieval atmosphere by exploring the cobbled streets of the old town and discovering iconic sites such as the Basilique Notre-Dame and the Château de Boulogne.
-And don't miss the opportunity to sample fresh se afood in one of the town's many restaurants, offering an authentic culinary experience with a view of the sea.
+Boulogne-sur-Mer is a town rich in history and culture.
+Visitors can immerse themselves in the medieval atmosphere by exploring the cobbled streets of the old town and discovering iconic sites such as the Notre-Dame Basilica and the Château de Boulogne.
+And don't miss the chance to sample fresh seafood at one of the town's many restaurants, offering an authentic dining experience with a sea view.

-Boulogne marina offers safe shelter for yachtsmen, with modern facilities available all year round.
+The Boulogne marina offers safe shelter for yachtsmen, with modern facilities available all year round.
 Explore the town's picturesque surroundings and discover the beauty of the coastline from the sea.
-In addition to the marina, Boulogne also offers boat trips and water sports activities for those wishing to explore the surrounding waters further.
-Be aware of sea currents and changing weather conditions as you sail along the coast.
+As well as the marina, Boulogne also offers boat trips and water sports activities for those wishing to explore the surrounding waters further.
+Be aware of sea currents and changing weather conditions when sailing along the coast.

 Berck-sur-Mer